nodejs/node/doc/api/n-api.md

 > Stability: 1 - Experimental

-N-API is an API for building native Addons.
+N-API (pronounced N as in the letter, followed by API) is an API for building native Addons.
 It is independent from the underlying JavaScript runtime (ex V8) and is maintained as part of Node.js itself.
 This API will be Application Binary Interface (ABI) stable across versions of Node.js.
 It is intended to insulate Addons from